Predicting Opioid Use Disorder from Longitudinal Healthcare Data using Multi-stream Transformer: Experimental Results

 Figure~\ref{fig:attentions_md_1} shows the attention weights computed with MUPOD on one OUD-positive and one OUD-negative patient.
 The cosine similarities of the medication and diagnosis streams of the two patients are 0.85 and 0.27, respectively, indicating that they have different diagnoses but similar medication records.
-The connections belonging to the positive and negative are well separated.
+The connections belonging to the positive and negative patients are well separated.
 Besides, almost all the strong connections are from the OUD-positive patient, while all the moderate connections are from the OUD-negative patient.
 Similarly, Figure~\ref{fig:attentions_md_2} shows the attention weights on one OUD-positive and one OUD-negative patient.
 The cosine similarities of the medication and diagnosis streams of the two patients are 0.71 and 0.93, respectively, indicating that they have very similar diagnoses and medication records.
-Although they have similar records and similar connections between medication and diagnoses nodes, the strengths of attention is different for the OUD-positive patient versus the OUD-negative patient and MUPOD was able to correctly classify these two samples.
+Although they have similar records and similar connections between medication and diagnoses nodes, the strengths of attention are different for the OUD-positive patient versus the OUD-negative patient and MUPOD was able to correctly classify these two samples.
+Note that ONTJD and Opioid are collected with both the OUD-positive link (red) and the OUD-negative link (black), indicating the ONTJD-Opioid is often observed on both cases.
+Figure~\ref{fig:attentions_md} shows that the attention weights in MUPOD can be used to: 1) discriminate OUD-positive from OUD-negative patients and 2) reveal the relationships between medications that the patient has been prescribed with and the diagnoses he/she has been diagnosed with.
+These attention weights can further be accumulated across all patients in the cohort to create more generalized conclusions and OUD risk factor identification.